 Be thin!
 Lose weight!
 Flat tummy!
 This does not mean ‘be happy, be active, be strong!’

-I personally would like all ‘diet’ foods to be banned.
-Saccharin-rich, processed foods that only fill you up if you skew your portion sizes.
-We could grow a generation that does not know how to eat normally.
+I’d like all ‘diet’ foods to be banned.
+Saccharin-rich, processed foods that only fill you up if you skew your portion sizes?
+We’re growing a generation that does not know how to eat normally.

 Meanwhile, I know that if someone’s calling me fat, they’re not giving me a compliment – they’re being rude.
 My wish to be accepted, to be liked, to be included in a wide, warm human circle (and not ostracised or criticised) makes me want to be thinner until I recall the winters of old.